-Indicate if your application consists of a knowledge translation or commercialization project that includes a partner and/or a knowledge user.
+Indicate “yes” if your application consists of a knowledge translation or commercialization project and includes a partner and/or a knowledge user.
 If you answer "yes" to this question, please also indicate which of the following are included in your application:

 - A partner and a knowledge user; or